jeffvella/UnityDebugDrawer/README.md

 Draw debug handles, text and other GUI elements in the scene view from anywhere in your code base.

-##### Now with Burst/Jobs support!
-Draw from within Burst jobs thanks to SharedStatic<T> and NativeStream #####
+##### Now with Burst/Jobs support! #####

+Draw from within Burst jobs thanks to SharedStatic<T> and UnsafeStream.

-A static class wrapping the "SceneView.duringSceneGui" event to allow calling of GUI only debug features from outside of OnGUI contexts.
+How it works: Its a static class wrapping the "SceneView.duringSceneGui" event to allow calling of GUI only debug features from outside of OnGUI contexts.
 You can just use it hassle-free like you would with Debug.DrawLine() etc.

 <img src="https://i.imgur.com/SVQRQad.jpg" target="_blank" />